|

 from love is, therefore, an elegant, simple solution to scruples.

-But its not easy.
+But it’s not easy.
 Hatred

 and revenge are such sweet delicacies in our social